DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **PISA education data.**  PISA stands for [Program for International Student Assessment](http://www.oecd.org/pisa/).
 It's an international effort to collect information about educational performance that's comparable across countries.
 We read about it every few years when newspapers print stories about how poorly American students are doing.
 PISA collects data on student performance, teacher quality, and many other things, and posts both summaries and individual test results.

 We use data from a summary table in an [OECD report](http://www.oecd.org/pisa/keyfindings/pisa-2012-results-volume-I.pdf); note the data link at the bottom of Table 1.A.
-This codes reads the data from the link:
+This code reads the data from the link:

 ```python
 import pandas as pd